fkaya18/Data-Warehouse-and-Data-Analysis-Project/README.md

 * Each order in **fact_orders** references a customer through `customer_id`
 * Each order line references a product through `product_id`
 * Reviews are linked to both customers and products for comprehensive analysis

+## 🔍 Data Quality and Validation

+Comprehensive data quality checks are implemented across both silver and gold layers to ensure data integrity and consistency.
+The validation process includes duplicate detection, referential integrity verification, business rule validation (such as price and quantity constraints), and format compliance checks for fields like SKUs, emails, and URLs.
+These quality assurance measures guarantee that the data warehouse maintains high standards of accuracy and reliability throughout the ETL pipeline.

+You can find quality and validation tests runned in silver layer in [here](tests/quality_check_silver.sql)

+You can find quality and validation tests runned in gold layer in [here](tests/quality_check_gold.sql)

 # Part 2: Analytics & Insights 📊